 The latest track revisions have seen the creation in 2012 of a Turn 11B hairpin - moving further past the drag strip tower - in the hope of making a new passing area for the Indycars.
 The turn 9A chicane was also widened by 10 feet, while the Indycars also began using a new variant of the Turn 7 hairpin, which included a straight run along the drag strip.

 Sonoma Raceway is at Sonoma in northern California, around an hour north of San Francisco.
 The nearest international airport is at San Fransico, 57 miles to the south.
 For domestic and regional flights, fans of the Snoopy cartoons might enjoy a flight from Charles M. Schulz - Sonoma County Airport, which is 38 miles to the north of the track at Santa Rosa.

 The circuit is located a short distance from Highway 37.
 If travelling from San Francisco, take US 101 towards San Rafael, then merge onto Highway 37 east toward Vallejo.
 Travel 8 miles until you reach the intersection of Highways 37 and 121, then turn left onto Highway 121 toward Sonoma.
 The circuit entrance is a mile along 121 on the left hand side.
 Parking is available at the circuit - follow the directions given by circuit staff to the appropriate car park.

-Find the best hotel and flight deals near to Sonoma Raceway:
+Find the best hotel and room deals near to Sonoma Raceway: